martinduke/quic-version-aliasing/draft-duke-protected-initial.md

 The server now has sufficient context to send a Retry packet and MAY choose to do so at this point (see {{retry}}).
 If not, it decrypts the Initial packet.

 The remainder is identical to the client procedure.
+All server-generated Initial packets use the keys generated in this process.

 # Retry Integrity Tag {#retry}